attrigo/asapp/README.md

 # ASAPP

-asapp is a web application focused on task management.
+ASAPP is a web application focused on task management.

 ## Features

 ***

-Provides the following basic CRUD operations to manage projects and tasks:
+ASAPP application provides the following operations to work with projects and tasks:

+* Projects Operations:
+    * Find a project by id
+    * Find all projects
-* Create projects and tasks
+    * Create a project
+    * Update a project by id
+    * Delete a project by id
+* Tasks operations:
+    * Find a task by id
-* Update projects and tasks
+    * Find all tasks
-* Find projects and tasks
+    * Find tasks by project id
+    * Create a task
+    * Update a task by id
-* Delete projects and tasks
+    * Delete a task by id

 ## Requirements